opentoonz/opentoonz_docs/source/painting_animation_levels.rst

 Options available for the painting tools can help you to speed up the painting job.
 You can decide which options are the most suitable for your task by following the guidelines below.

-.. note:: In Toonz raster levels, the areas that can be painted are limited either by the image border or by the image Savebox, according to the Use TLV Savebox to Limit Filling Operations option available in Preferences > Tools.
+.. note:: In Toonz Raster levels, the areas that can be painted are limited either by the image border or by the image Savebox, according to the **Use the TLV Savebox to Limit Filling Operations** option available in Preferences > Tools.

-.. note:: Some styles may not be suitable for filling areas, such as the custom styles or some of the special styles.
-If you select one of these styles in the palette, and you use it to fill an area, no operation will be performed.
+.. note:: Some styles may not be suitable for filling areas, such as the **Trail** or **Vector** styles or some of the **Generated** styles.
+If you select one of these styles in the Palette, and you use it to fill an area, no operation will be performed.

 .. tip:: **To fill an area:**

-    1. Select the Fill tool (|fill|), set the fill type to Normal and the mode to Areas, and select a style in the palette.
+    1. Select the **Fill** tool (|fill|), set the fill type to **Normal** and the mode to **Areas**, and select a style in the Palette.

     2. Click in the area you want to fill.

-    .. note:: If the filling color doesn’t flood the narrowest areas in raster drawings because of semitransparent pixels, try to increase the minimum Fill Depth value, or shift-click to use the maximum value (see  :ref:`Painting Tools <painting_tools>`  ).
+    .. note:: If the filling color doesn’t flood the narrowest areas in raster drawings because of semitransparent pixels, try to increase the minimum **Fill Depth** value, or **Shift-click** to use the maximum value (see  :ref:`Painting Tools <painting_tools>`  ).

 .. tip:: **To fill several frames with a single command:**

     1. Select the **Fill** tool (|fill|), set the fill type to **Normal** and the mode to **Areas**, and activate the **Frame Range** option.

-    2. Select the first frame of the range and click in the area you want to fill, for example the character’s face.
+    2. Select the first frame of the range and **click** in the area you want to fill, for example the character’s face.

     3. Do one of the following: